rpsiv/3body/README.md

 ## Development

 This project was developed with the assistance of ChatGPT-4.
 The process involved iterative coding and debugging sessions, where the AI provided guidance on structuring the code, identifying and fixing bugs, and optimizing the simulation parameters.
+The initial prompt was:
+`Write a python program which can simulate the 3 body problem.
+Have it take in masses and number of bodies and their initial stating locations and vectors.
+It should be a web user interface which displays the motions of the objects and takes the initial inputs.`

 ### Key Development Steps